simonteozw/tp/docs/DeveloperGuide.md

 The following steps will describe the execution of the `DeleteTaskCommand`, assuming no errors are encountered:

-1. When the `DeleteTaskCommand` is executed, it will first call the model's `getFilteredTaskList` method
-2. This is to determine the last shown list of tasks
+1. When the `DeleteTaskCommand` is executed, it will first call the model's `getFilteredTaskList` method to determine the last shown list of tasks
-3. Then, it will call the index's `getZeroBased` method
-4. This is to find the zero-based index of the task it must delete
+2. Then, it will call the index's `getZeroBased` method to find the zero-based index of the task it must delete
-5. Then, it will check if this index is within range
+3. Then, it will check if this index is within range
-6. If it is, it calls the model's `deleteTask` method.
+4. If it is, it calls the model's `deleteTask` method.
-7. The model will then call the `removeTask` method of TrackIter, which deletes the task in question from the app.
+5. The model will then call the `removeTask` method of TrackIter, which deletes the task in question from the app.

 ![Delete Task Activity Diagram](images/DeleteTaskActivityDiagram.png)